 - Drafting Particulars of Claim in a case brought against former employees, alleging breach of confidence, breach of contract, and unlawful means conspiracy, seeking remedies including the delivery up of confidential information.

 - Drafting the Defence for one of a number of Defendants in a claim alleging Breach of Contract, Inducement to Breach of Contract and Breach of Confidence.

 - Drafting Pleadings instructed as a Junior:

-- Instructed as a Junior to Gavin Mansfield QC, drafting the Defence and Counterclaim to a claim including multiple allegations of Breach of Contract.
+- Instructed as a Junior to Gavin Mansfield KC, drafting the Defence and Counterclaim to a claim including multiple allegations of Breach of Contract.